-When the net result of any source of income is loss, it can be set off against income from any other source under the same head, that is known as intra-head adjustment.
+When the net result of any source of income is loss, it can be set off against income from any other source under the same head.
 Sec.
-70 deals with the set off of loss from one source against income from another source.
-Where in respect of any assessment year, the net result of any head of income is a loss, the same can be set off against the income under any other heads for the same assessment year, that is known as inter-head adjustment.
-Sec.
-71 deals with inter-head adjustment.
+70 deals with the set off of loss from one source against income from another source under the same head of income, subject to the following exceptions -